SpookOz/bl-update-firewall/README.md

 # bl-update-firewall

-Updates firewall rule for current VPS using BinaryLane API
+## Updates firewall rule for current VPS using BinaryLane API

+### This must be run on a BinaryLane Linux VPS
+### Tested on RockyLinux8, but should work on all versions of Centos, Debian, Rocky, Ubuntu.

+To run
+- Download BL-Modify-Firewall.sh
+- Uncomment #APITOKEN=
+- Add API token after APITOKEN= eg APITOKEN=43509845093745234060438765340567

 This shell script will:
 - Lookup the server Public IP